Risajhl/NetworkBased_Calculator/README.md

 # NetworkBased_Calculator
-Very simple network based calculator.
-<br/>It is a basic network based calculator using TCP protocol, connecting a TCP client to a TCP server.
+<br/>This is a basic network based calculator using TCP protocol, connecting a TCP client to a TCP server.